 In 2004, I came across FooCamp, an invite-only, camping style meetup of great minds in Sebastapool, California.
-It had the who’s who of the brilliant folks, a company that I can only dream to be part of.
-I fell in love with the format of casual networking and learning from each other.
+The event was restricted to the who’s who of the brilliant people doing cutting edge work.
+Its an event that I can only dream to be part of.
+However, I fell in love with the format of casual networking and learning from each other.

 I took up the initiative to organize BarCamp Chennai in 2006 along with other passionate volunteers (who have now become very good friends).
 The success and the joy of organizing this event totally changed my perspective of events.
 Some of the best talks at the event did not come from CXOs but from youngsters who would never have stood a chance to talk at any major conference.
 Everyone had a role to play in the event.
 People took up responsibilities.
 There were not attendees.
 They were participants.
 They felt ownership towards the event..
 I’ve organized many events but never felt the joy I felt at this event.
 To me, this was an eye-opener.

 I sensed an opportunity here.
 I always wanted to author a book and here was a subject that I loved.
-This was on my bucket list.
-Here was a subject I loved.
-A great combination to strike out one from my bucket list.
+A great combination.
+I could finally strike out one from my bucket list.
 However, back then, I didn’t have the confidence of authoring an entire book on my own.
 “I figured why not use the very principles of Unconferencing to author the book”.
 It made perfect sense to walk the talk.

 And so, with much gusto, I started the project in 2007.
 Bought a domain name.
 Created a website.
 Opened up a wiki.
 Started a Google group.
 Spread the word around.
 Wrote a blog post about my mission.
 Did podcast interview about the book.
 Found a sponsor.
 Even went ahead and designed the book cover.